open-policy-agent/opa/docs/content/kubernetes-primer.md

 **Different Package**.
 On line 1 the `package` directive puts these tests in a different package than admission control policy itself.
 This is the recommended best practice.

 **Import**.
-On line 2 `import data.kubernetes.admission` allows us to reference the admission control policy using the name `admission` everwhere in the test package.  `import` is not strictly necessary--it simply sets up an alias; you could instead reference `data.kubernetes.admission` inside the rules.
+On line 2 `import data.kubernetes.admission` allows us to reference the admission control policy using the name `admission` everywhere in the test package.  `import` is not strictly necessary--it simply sets up an alias; you could instead reference `data.kubernetes.admission` inside the rules.

 **Unit Test**.
 On line 3 `test_image_safety` defines a unittest.
 If the rule evaluates to true the test passes; otherwise it fails.
 When you use the OPA test runner, anything in any package starting with `test` is treated as a test.